Skip to content

 • Wind gusts approaching 70 mph

-The IP65-rated enclosure, sealed connectors, and hydrophobic vent all worked as intended.
-Internal components remained secure despite vibration and high winds.
-While some parts are custom-fabricated, nothing feels flimsy or underbuilt.
+The IP65-rated enclosure, sealed connectors, and hydrophobic vent all worked.
+Internal components stayed secure through vibration and high winds.
+Some parts are custom-fabricated but nothing feels flimsy or underbuilt.

-The enclosure mounts securely using rear mounting holes.
-The included solar panel mount held up during our testing, though in high-wind environments we’d recommend reinforcing it for additional peace of mind.
+The enclosure mounts using rear mounting holes.
+The included solar panel mount held up during our testing.
+In high-wind environments, we’d recommend reinforcing it.

 Setup and Ease of Use